Covid 19 coronavirus Delta outbreak: Kaitaia pair arrested after supermarket face mask fracas - NZ Herald

 Coster said three people were also arrested in Christchurch on Thursday after refusing to observe Covid-19 rules.

-They were part of a group of 10 taking part in an anti-lockdown protest on the Bridge of Remembrance on Cashel Street.
+They were part of a group of 10 taking part in an anti-lockdown protest on the Bridge of Remembrance on Cashel St.

 Two men, aged 46 and 50, and a woman, 56, were charged with failing to comply with a Covid-19 direction.